w3c/ServiceWorker/explainer.md

 > Navigation Controllers may be killed at any time.

-That's right, the browser might uncerimonously kill your Controller if it's idle, or even stop it mid-work and re-issue the request to a new instance of the controller.
+That's right, the browser might uncerimonously kill your Controller if it's idle, or even stop it mid-work and re-issue the request to a different instance of the controller.
 There are zero gaurantees about how long a Controller will run.
 That means that all Controller scripts must be written in such a way as to avoid holding lots of global state.
 This simply can't be stressed enough: _write your